geoah/ink-protocol/identities-keys-and-thumbprints.md

 When creating a new identity you will be able to provide a [key pair](http://en.wikipedia.org/wiki/Public-key_cryptography) or allow the Hub to create one for you.

-Each identity has two keys: A private (stored as _jwk) and a public one (stored as jwk).
+Each identity has two keys: A private and a public one.
-Secret keys are sensitive and are used to sign the instances the identity's owner creates.
-Keeping these keys secure is very important and needs to be properly researched.
+The keys are stored using the structure proposed by [JWK](https://datatracker.ietf.org/doc/draft-ietf-jose-json-web-key/) [draft 37](http://tools.ietf.org/html/draft-ietf-jose-json-web-key-37) inside the identity.
-*For the time being it will be stored inside the identity next to the public one.*
+The private key is stored as _jwk and is available only to the identity's owner while the public key is stored as jwk and is available to anyone.

-Public keys are available to anyone and are used to verify the authenticity of instances.
+Keys are used to verify the identity's and its instances' authenticity and validity.
+All instances are signed by their owner so their origin and integrity can be verified.

-The keys are stored in the identities using the structure proposed by [JWK](https://datatracker.ietf.org/doc/draft-ietf-jose-json-web-key/) [draft 37](http://tools.ietf.org/html/draft-ietf-jose-json-web-key-37) as single object under `_jwk` in the identity's details.
+*The private key is extremely sensitive and keeping it secure is of the utmost importance; that being said, for the time being it is stored in plain sight.*

 ```javascript
 {